Find a Doctor

 David and his family agreed that this was the best solution, and set a date for the surgery.
 David had a special request though, one that the team would have to work hard to meet.

-Dr. Richardson and a team of neurologists were able to meet David’s request and get him in for his surgery – with plenty of time to spare before the wedding.
+The UPMC medical team was able to meet David’s request and get him in for his surgery – with plenty of time to spare before the wedding.

 After a few days of recovery, David, with his family at his side, was ready to have the stimulator turned on.